meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 ## The dictionary

-FORTH needs a way to locate the implementation of the words the user types in.
+We need a way to locate the implementation of the words the user types in.
 This is the role of the *dictionary*.
 I use a structure similar to many other small-scale FORTHs — a singly linked list of word headers, directly prepended before the code of each word.
 Out of tradition, the head of the list is kept